 About the Artist and her Work

-Falina carries her personally crafted miniature pochade box along on all her adventures to both intimately remote and familiar locations.
-She finds the often strenuous and meditative journey to the vistas she paints to be an integral part of the process to center herself into a fit state to complete this challenging type of practice.
+Falina carries her personally designed miniature pochade box along on all her adventures to both intimately remote and familiar locations.
+She finds the often strenuous and always meditative journey to the vistas she paints to be an integral part of the process to ground herself into a fit state to complete this challenging type of practice.

 Falina frequently completes paintings at rapid paces, fifteen minutes to an hour.
-She does this to keep up with the fleeting light, to gain mastery of translating experience into paint with authenticity and acuracy, to continue to develop the hard skills of painterly craftsmanship, to combat self-doubt, to bring herself into presence, and to limit the most challenging element of painting from life in the mountains: the elements.
+She does this to keep up with the fleeting light, to gain mastery of translating experience into paint with authenticity and acuracy, to continue to develop skills of painterly craftsmanship, and to limit the most challenging element of painting, one's own doubts.